ihsotas0/Interfaced/journal-prose.md

 meshing protocols invented in the 2070s by interfaced pioneers (which mesh neurons to neurons, overlapping minds together while only increasing the abstract density of the neurons in the one meshed mind).
-It involves performing a hemispherectomy using the interface.
+It involves performing a hemispherectomy using the Interface.
 Then, the hemispheres of two interfaced people are connected over a computer network (not necessarily the Matrix), forming two new minds.